-If you don't manage to make it to your law fair, but would still like a copy of Chambers Student 2018, then ask your university careers office for a copy.
+If you didn't manage to make it to a law fair in 2018/19, but would still like a copy of Chambers Student 2019, then ask your university careers office for a copy.
 We've sent out 1,000s of free copies of our books to over 100 universities and law schools across the UK, so they should have a copy for you.
-If they don't ask them to contact us.
+If they don't, ask them to contact us.
 Alternatively, read the whole guide for free on this website.
 We recommend you start here for the solicitors' profession or here for the Bar.

 Law fair: What do you think is the best strategy?

 Depending on which approach you take, you’ll get very different things out of your law fair experience.
 What sort of law fair attendee are you?

 Strategy One: The magpie.
 You’re passive and blend into the crowd.
 The most you’ll get out of the day is a few pens, plastic bags and chocolate bars.

 Strategy Two: The weight-lifter.
 You pick up all the literature you can.
 You’ll have sore arms and a mountain of material to plough through at a later date... if you ever get round to it.